Black Friday Sale on now | Save 20% off selected courses site wide | Use code: SAVE20 at checkout | T&C's apply

 Assessment

-Your understanding of foundational knowledge, applied concepts and core enablers of Digital Engineering and Building Information Management (BIM) will be measured by your capacity to articulate solutions to problem-based assessments through short tests, projects and practical work, creation of digital models, reports and presentations.
+Your understanding of foundational knowledge, applied concepts and core enablers of digital engineering and building information management (BIM) will be measured through your capacity to articulate solutions to problem-based assessments via short tests, projects and practical work, creation of digital models, reports and presentations.

 The weighting for each assessment type is indicated in brackets.

-Quizzes (40%) - Two quizzes will be undertaken online in the Canvas learning management system.
+Online quiz component (40%) - All quizzes will be undertaken online in the Canvas learning management system.

 Requirements